 When you have 20/15 vision, it’s sharper than average.
 In fact, it’s better than 20/20 vision.
 Yet neither 20/15 vision nor 20/20 vision is necessarily perfect.
-Read along — and remember to put on your reading glasses if you need them — to learn more about 20/15 vision.
+Read on — and remember to put on your reading glasses if you need them — to learn more about 20/15 vision.

 What is 20/15 vision?

 With 20/15 vision, you can see a line on what’s known as the Snellen eye chart at 20 feet that the typical person with 20/20 vision can see, only at the closer distance of 15 feet.
 This chart normally features a white background with black letters of various sizes.